johnsantosDev/themovielovers-space/README.md

 # movierating-app

 This site allows you to explore thousands of videos from the IMDB database, it gives you the possibility to bookmark videos by creating a list for your selection, storing them in your browser, you also have the possibility of rating videos and a classification of videos according to categories.
-The site also allows you to leave a review to videos
+The site also allows you to leave a review to videos.

+The project is accessible here : https://ubiquitous-pithivier-2bfd68.netlify.app/

 ### Technologies used :
  - Javascript